maneesh29s/digital-garden-notes/LinuxContainers/podman.md

 # podman

-podman

-is whole another level

-podman does what docker and containerd can do i.e. manage images, containers
+Podman does what docker and containerd can do i.e. manage images, containers

 Docker is a complete networking storage image packaging solution on its own,
 containerd also has some own storage networking and image transfer solutions,